criiptico/poketype/Notes.md

 # Notes:

+## _5-19-24_ Done. ✅
+I can't believe it's finally done.
+It doesn't help that I'm listening to a sad song while typing this.
+I'm just glad, happy, and excited that I was able to finish it.
+I found different paths of doing it, but I did it.
+I'm not sure how the next one will turn out nor what it will be, but I hope it'll be awesome.
+Until next time poketype repo.
+Your soul developer, criiptico (Adrian). ❤️

 #### _5-09-24_
 The project is nearing completion, I'm working on the header, footer, and researching how to use firebase.
 [This tutorial looked good for firebase](https://firebase.google.com/docs/hosting/quickstart).